Information about healthy living for people in South Western Sydney

 Are you a healthy weight?

-It is important to aim to be a healthy weight as people who are overweight or obese have higher rates of death and illness than people of healthy weight.
+It is important to aim to be a healthy weight.
+People who are overweight or obese have higher rates of death and illness than people of healthy weight.

 Carrying excess weight is associated with a greater risk of cardiovascular disease, high blood pressure, type 2 diabetes, sleep apnoea, osteoarthritis, psychological problems and reproductive problems for women.